 - Inbound marketing is great but it’s not enough.
 Even the inbound marketing software vendors use combine inbound tactics with paid promotions and telemarketing.
 Never underestimate what a bit of outbound marketing can do for your business.

 - Start your marketing by producing good content.
-Due to the volumes of content already out there, this is getting harder all the time.
-Today’s content must be engaging and even entertaining.
+Due to the volumes of content already out there, this is getting harder all the time, especially if your starting pay monthly websites.
+Today’s content must be cheap, engaging and even entertaining.

 - Add a strong call to action that clearly tells your audiences what you want them to do after engaging with your brand.

 - Try to add value.
 Prospects and customers need to be rewarded for engaging with your brand and consuming your content.
 If you don’t add value, social media will never work.

 - Social is a two-way street.
 You shouldn’t be talking at someone.
 You need to keep the lines of communication open in both directions.
 That means that when someone contacts you, you should respond quickly and sincerely.